A Unified FPT Framework for Crossing Number Problems: Preliminaries

 When considering a drawing~$D$ of a graph~$G$ on a \emph{surface}~$\surf$, we \emph{always} implicitly assume that $G$ has no isolated vertex and that the image of~$D$ avoids the boundary of~$\surf$; these conditions are actually benign in a graph drawing context.
 In~$D$, each edge~$e$ is subdivided into (finitely many) \emph{pieces} by the intersection points along~$e$.
-A point of multiplicity two corresponds to a \emph{crossing} if no local perturbation of the curves can remove this intersection, or to a \emph{tangency}, otherwise. $D$ is \emph{normal}~\cite{schaefer2017crossing} if every intersection point has multiplicity two and is a crossing (not a tangency).
+A \emph{crossing} is an intersection of multiplicity two that cannot be removed by a local perturbation of the curves.
+The other intersections of multiplicity two are \emph{tangencies}.
+The drawing~$D$ is \emph{normal}~\cite{schaefer2017crossing} if every intersection point is a crossing (in particular, it has multiplicity two).
 Moreover, $D$ is \emph{simple} if it is normal, no edge self-crosses, no two adjacent edges cross, and no two edges cross more than once. \footnote{Note that many authors do not consider a drawing $D$ \emph{simple} if $D$ contains two parallel edges (even uncrossed), as two parallel edges necessarily intersect at their two endpoints.
 Likewise, uncrossed loops are usually not allowed in simple drawings.
-We do not make these additional restrictions here for technical reasons connected to \Cref{def:crossing-counting-pair}; see also \Cref{prop:kplanar-etc}.}
+We do not make these additional restrictions here, for reasons that will be apparent in the proof of \Cref{prop:kplanar-etc}.}

 The (traditional) \emph{crossing number} of a graph $G$ in a surface $\surf$ is the least number of crossings over all normal drawings of $G$ in~$\surf$.
 Many variations exist~\cite{DBLP:journals/combinatorics/SchaeferDS21}, see \Cref{sec:consequences}.